Mt. Baldy Hiking Guide

 Mt.
 Baldy is about an hour from Los Angeles.
 Plug in Manker Campground on your GPS.
 The parking lot for the trailhead to the top of Mt.
 Baldy is located near Manker Campground.
 Drive a little bit past Manker Campground and you'll see cars parked along Mt.
 Baldy Road.
 Park along with these cars.

-To park at this parking lot, you're required to buy a daily ($5) or annual ($30) Adventure Pass from a 7-eleven.
-The Adventure Pass helps support state parks.
-National Park Annual Pass is also accepted.
+To park at this parking lot, you're required to buy a daily ($5) or annual ($30) Adventure Pass from a 7-eleven, Adventure 16, or other store.
+Here are locations where you can buy it.
+You don't have to use the pass the same day you buy it.
+Proceeds from the Adventure Pass help support state parks.
+National Park Annual Pass is also accepted to park at the parking lot for the Mt.
+Baldy hike.

-The best thing to do at Mt.
-Baldy is hike to the summit.
+The Mt.
+Baldy hike to the summit is awesome!
 There's multiple hiking trails available on all sides of the mountain that reach the summit.
 The most popular trailhead to begin from is located near Manker Campground.
 Drive a little bit past Manker Campground and you will see cars parked along Mt.
 Baldy Road.
 Park along with these cars, then look for the trailhead.

 The trail starts with a paved fire road, then becomes a gravel fire road, then just a narrow dirt trail.
 You'll know you're at the trailhead once you see that it's closed by a gate and there are portable restrooms by it.
 There should be maps available in box attached to the gate.